Up to 75 percent of Canadian exports go to the USA, where cars are a large part. And Canada is the largest external supplier of crude oil to the USA.

 Fasten your seatbelts

-Fasten your seatbelts, says Benito Berber, chief economist at the international asset manager Natixis to Bloomberg.
+Fasten your seatbelts, says Benito Berber, chief economist at the international capital manager Natixis to Bloomberg.

-That there would be threats from Trump was entirely expected, but the tariff outburst will, according to Berber, hit hard on the Mexican currency.
+That there would be threats from Trump was entirely expected, but the tariff outburst will, according to Berber, hit the Mexican currency hard.

-Several comments on the outburst suggest that it is a negotiating tactic, that it is not set in stone and it is uncertain whether it will become a reality.
-Five years ago, in 2019, during Trump's first term, he threatened 5 percent tariffs against Mexico to stop migrants.
+Several comments on the outburst suggest that it is a negotiating tactic, that it is not set in stone and that it is not certain to become reality.
+Five years ago, in 2019, during Trump's first term, he threatened with 5 percent tariffs against Mexico to stop migrants.
 A week later, he backed down and claimed that Mexico had taken action.

-He also threatened 25 percent tariffs against Canada, which Canada then described as an existential threat.
+He also threatened with 25 percent tariffs against Canada, something that Canada then described as an existential threat.

 Four stormy years

-Against China, Trump is now threatening to raise existing tariffs on all goods by 10 percent.
+Against China, Trump is now threatening to impose an additional 10 percent duty on all goods.

 It will be four volatile years for global assets, says Shoki Omori.